 Five Steps to Maximize your Earnings!

 So, you’ve decided to charge an hourly rate as a VBO (Virtual Business Owner).
-The question is: How much should you charge?

 “At my old job I made twenty bucks an hour, so that is what I will charge my new clients.”

 Whoa, big spender… Wrong answer!